iaptic/react-native-iaptic/api.md

 ###### See

-TokensManager for a convenient way to handle your consumable products.
+[IapticTokensManager](#iaptictokensmanager) for a convenient way to handle your consumable products.

 ##### destroy()

 > `static` **destroy**(): `void`

-Destroy the IapticRN singleton, cleanup everything.
+Destroy the IapticRN singleton, remove event listeners and cleanup everything.

 ###### Returns